KinkyBangkok/kinky-bangkok-site/src/routes/communities/KinkEmpire/+page.md

 ## About

-The Kink Empire is a bi-monthly fetish event series
+The Kink Empire is a bi-monthly fetish party event series

 ## Location